-You can freely choose between them; we recommend you make your choice based on the given task.
+You can freely choose between them; we recommend you choose based on the given task.

 Tip: How can we create a heat map where we only can see the colors?
-In this case, we have no need for numerical values.
+In this case, we do not need numerical values.
 Highlight all the cells that you would like to apply to this method too.
 Use the Ctrl+1 keyboard shortcut.

 After this, a Format Cell dialogue box will open.